 Crumbles and Assembly

-Last thing was make the crumbly topping which just required combining all the ingredients with my hands until they started forming into nice big crumbly pieces.
+The last thing for this apple crumble tart is make the crumbly topping which just required combining all the ingredients with your hands until they started forming into nice big crumbly pieces.

 With all the prep done, I rolled out my crust and I ended up using a 9-Inch springform pan because I wanted to have flat sides like John did and I don’t have an actual tart pant that size.
 The pan you use is definitely flexible, use what you have.
 However, I would recommend using a tin where the sides can come off.
 You can use a pie dish and just not take it out too.